aryn-ai/sycamore/docs/source/conversation_memory/using_with_conversational_search.md

 # Using with conversational search

 You can use Sycamore's conversation memory to store the state of a conversation and use it for context for the next user interaction.
 This is critical when creating a chat experience.
-When using [Sycamore RAG pipeline](../querying_data/using_rag_pipelines.md), you can easily specify a 'conversation_id' parameter in your request to add the interaction to that conversation.
+When using [Sycamore's RAG pipeline](../querying_data/using_rag_pipelines.md), you can easily specify a 'conversation_id' parameter in your request to add the interaction to that conversation.
 For example:

 ```javascript